Last updated on 29 June 2020

 No, additional measures have been put in place to ensure food safety and the integrity of FSSC 22000 certification.
 Where it is not possible to access the premises of a certified organization, the annual audit may be postponed or the certificate validity extended based on a risk assessment.
 The risk assessment focuses on the certified organization’s ability to deal with the current pandemic, the measures taken to ensure food safety is not compromised, that the food safety management system is operating effectively and to ensure continued compliance with FSSC 22000 Scheme requirements.

 - Q5 How does FSSC continue to assure compliance of certified organizations with Scheme requirements?

-In order to maintain the integrity of FSSC 22000 certificates issued by our licensed CBs, the Foundation is in close contact with its partners namely industry CBs and Accreditation Bodies (ABs).
-FSSC 22000 monitors the global situation on a daily basis and defines actions to be taken.
-At this moment we have developed guidelines and requirements to be followed by our CB and AB partners.
-Furthermore, will conduct additional reviews of risk assessments performed by our CBs while additional actions will be developed when necessary.
+To maintain the integrity of FSSC 22000 certificates issued by our licensed CBs, the Foundation is in close contact with its partners, namely industry CBs and Accreditation Bodies (ABs).
+FSSC 22000 monitors the global situation daily and defines actions to be taken.
+At this moment, we have developed guidelines and requirements to be followed by our CB and AB partners.
+Furthermore, we will conduct additional reviews of risk assessments performed by our CBs while developing further actions when necessary.

 1. The CB Requirements in relation to Novel Coronavirus are applicable when: